singh-man/books/crackingTheCoding/14_databases.md

 ```
 *Query 2: Teacher Class Size*

-Implement a query to get a list ofall teachers and how many students they each teach.
+Implement a query to get a list of all teachers and how many students they each teach.
 If a teacher teaches the same student in two courses, you should double count the student.
 Sort the list in descending order of the number of students a teacher teaches.

 We can construct this query step by step.
 First, let's get a list of TeacherIDs and how many students are associated with each TeacherID.
 This is very similar to the earlier query.
 ```